 USB and EtherCAT Data Acquisition Systems (DAQ Systems)

-Our data acquisition systems are versatile, modular, easy to use and can work with any sensor with the highest precision imaginable.
-Input channel configurations are flexible and the input channel count can vary from 1 to 1000's of channels.
-Our measurement systems are flexible and can grow with you at any time in your measurement process.
+Our data acquisition systems are versatile, modular, easy to use and can work with any signal and sensor with the highest precision imaginable.
+Input channel configurations are configurable to every channel.
+Channel count can vary from 1 to 1000's of channels.
+Our DAQ systems are flexible and can grow with you at any time in your measurement process.

-This demonstration video shows why Dewesoft data acquisition systems are so versatile and easy to use:
+See the demonstration video that shows why Dewesoft data acquisition systems are so versatile and easy to use:

 If you need to record analog signals or digital signals our measurement devices will be perfect for the task.
 Dewesoft DAQ systems offer several configurations.
 Stand-alone DAQ systems or connected via the USB or EtherCAT data port to any Windows-based PC.